john9francis/radiation-modeling/timeSpentPhase2.md

 # Week 11 7/31-8/6

 **Geant4**
-- [ ] Finish the pointers tutorial
+- [x] Finish the pointers tutorial (I finished the beginners tutorial but there's a lot more to learn)

 **Research**
 - [x] Find out the photon energy distribution of linac beams (Got some photos and data saved)